writethedocs/www/docs/slack.rst

 Slack
 =====

-To join our Slack network, you can `request an invite <http://slack.writethedocs.org/>`_.
+To join our Slack network, you can `get an invite <http://slack.writethedocs.org/>`_ automatically.

 Our Slack network has a bunch of interesting folks hanging out and chatting about documentation.
 It's the best way to connect with our community,